ansys/pyansys-dev-guide/doc/source/coding-style/pep8.rst

             new_temp_k = fahr_to_kelvin(46)

-This is a trivial example, but the approach can be applied for a variety of both simple and complex algorithms and workflows.
+This is a trivial example, but you can apply this approach for a variety of both simple and complex algorithms and workflows.
 Another advantage of this approach is that you can implement unit testing for this method.